 I also use large capacity camera batteries and always try to plug into a power outlet.
 The picture below shows the AX33 fitted with the Sony UWP-D11 wireless diversity receiver mentioned below in the audio section.
 This receiver can also be attached to the top of the Z90 handle.

 I keep the camera and all audio gear safely packed on a Manfrotto camera bag which I carry on as hand luggage.

-I also use a more sturdy 190X tripod with a fluid head for when I need a more solid setup (and yes I have taken this tripod around the world).
+I also use a more sturdy 500 fluid video head & 755XB single leg tripod for when I need a more solid setup (and yes I have taken this tripod around the world).
 Cabin crew ask if it is my trombone when it is packed in its carry case.

 Audio: This is the most important part of the kit in my opinion.
 As the video will be a static shot of me on stage, the quality of the audio is absolutely key.

-The particular camera I use is great because of the compact size, yet excellent picture quality, however it lacks direct XLR audio connectors found on larger and more expensive cameras.
-To overcome this, I use the Sony XLR-2KM audio box which allows 2 x XLR inputs with complete control over line level and gain.
+The AX-33 was great because of the compact size, yet excellent picture quality, however, it lacks direct XLR audio connectors found on larger and more expensive cameras such as the Z90.
+To overcome this, I used the Sony XLR-2KM audio box which allows 2 x XLR inputs with complete control over line level and gain.
 It sits on top of the camera and connects via an “intelligent” tripod shoe so the audio is routed straight to the camera without having to use the camera microphone input jack.